bwolmarans/nms-acm-configurator/README.md

 export NGINX_DEVPORTAL_PASSWORD='ubuntu'
 export NGINX_DEVPORTAL_SSH_KEYFILE='/home/ubuntu/.ssh/brett-udf'

-Get your Linux box ready for Python!
+2. Get your Linux box ready for Python!

 sudo apt update
 sudo apt install python3-pip
 pip install -r requirements.txt

+3. Set up your SSH keys on the devportal and apigw host, and on the host you are running this script from.

 Then you can try out the example Python script:

 python3 nms_acm_udf_lab.py

-This script does all the manual steps of
-Matthieu Dierick's UDF Lab "Nginx NMS API Connectivity Manager (ACM)" This is the manual lab guide: https://clouddocs.f5.com/training/community/nginx/html/class10/class10.html

 Diagram